 - Be a resident of Washington State.

-- Enroll at least half-time as an undergraduate or graduate student in an eligible program at a participating college or university.
+- Enroll at least half-time in an eligible program at a participating college or university.

 - Not be pursuing a degree in theology.

 - Not owe a refund or repayment, or be in default in another financial aid program.

 - Be able to work legally in the United States.

 Awards are based on the availability of funds and your determined financial need.
 While awards vary, students generally earn between $2,000 and $5,000 per year.
 Students may not work more than an average of 19 hours per week while enrolled, or more than 40 hours per week during breaks - depending on their award.

 How to Apply